jojodeYeswanth/payment-android/README.md

 # Index

-1. PayTM Integration with SDK Setup - [Paytm Setup](https://developer.paytm.com/docs/v1/android-sdk/) :
+1. Paytm Integration with SDK Setup - [Paytm Setup](https://developer.paytm.com/docs/v1/android-sdk/) :

    For testing Paytm payment in android app you don’t need to activate your account.
 But for production purpose your paytm account must be activated